altruios/namshubettulpa/public/namshubettuple/lions-tigers-and-bears.md

 }
 {
 *Rossin paced back and forth.*
-"R::I think we got him...
+'R::I think we got him...
-I haven't worked out what he wants exactly yet..."
+I am unsure what he wants exactly...'
 *Martha jumped when the neighbor came to life, his son also started awake.*
 *They both turned to her.*
 "SM::What the fuck are you doing in my house?"